usc-isi-i2/Web-Karma/README.md

 **08 May 2014:** Check out the [step by step Karma tutorial.](https://github.com/InformationIntegrationGroup/karma-step-by-step)

-**22 April 2014:** We released version 2.000 of Karma with many changes, new GUI, new RDF generator and many bug fixes.

 ## Quick Tidbits for Our Current Users
 - Installation script changed: after download, run `mvn clean install` in the download folder.
 - Command to run Karma changed: `cd karma-web; mvn jetty:run`